Soltam M-68: Design

 The M-68 is based on the Finnish designed 122 K 60 and 155 K 68 cannon series, first developed in the mid-1960s by the company Tampella Oy.
-Twelve Finnish cannons were built between 1970-1975, with more guns later built of later designs.
+Twelve Finnish cannons were built between 1970 and 1975, with more guns later built of later designs.
 These Tampella guns formed the basis for Soltam's production of the M-68 and later "Tampella series" guns.
 Before the 155 K 68 (Tampella), the 155HX prototype was shipped to Soltam for trials.

 The first prototype was completed in 1968 for trials and evaluations by the Israeli Defense Force (IDF), who were satisfied with the performance of the howitzer.
 Subsequently, an order was placed with Soltam and a production line was initiated in 1970.
 The gun entered IDF service in time to serve IDF artillery corps during the Yom Kippur War of 1973.

 In addition to Israel, the M-68 has also been exported to Singapore and Thailand.